meengit/SublimeLinter-contrib-codeclimate/README.md

 When the plugin list appears, type `codeclimate`.
 Among the entries you should see `SublimeLinter-contrib-codeclimate`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

 ## How it works
-The linter is first looking for a SublimeText Project.
-If a `*.sublime-project` is given, it executes `codeclimate` in the directory of the project root.
-If no project is given, it tries to execute `codeclimate` in the first opened folder of the folder pane.
-If just a file is open, it tries to execute `codeclimate` in the file directory.
+If the first opened folder in SublimeText contains a `.codeclimate.yml` configuration file in its root, `codeclimate` will recognize this file's settings.

-If the SublimeText project folder or the first opened folder in the folder pane contains a `.codeclimate.yml` configuration file, `codeclimate` will recognise its settings.
-If no configuration file can be evaluated, `codeclimate` will automatically run the defaults of `structure` and `duplication` at this time.
+Suppose the `codeclimate` CLI finds no configuration file in the folder root: In that case, it will automatically run the default inspections of `structure` and `duplication`.
+If you have a `.codeclimate.yml` configuration file in a different folder, you can set SublimeLinter's `working_dir` setting (please see examples).

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].